Lion Group (NASDAQ:LGHL) Shares Gap Up to $2.33

-Lion Group Holding Ltd. (NASDAQ:LGHL) shares gapped up before the market opened on Thursday .
+Lion Group Holding Ltd. (NASDAQ:LGHL) gapped up before the market opened on Thursday .
 The stock had previously closed at $2.33, but opened at $2.48.
-Lion Group shares last traded at $2.40, with a volume of 1,400 shares traded.
+Lion Group shares last traded at $2.40, with a volume of 1,400 shares.

 Lion Group Holding Ltd., together with its subsidiaries, operates a trading platform in Hong Kong.
 The company's trading platform offers a range of products and services, including contract-for-difference trading, insurance brokerage, and futures and securities brokerage services for investors and institutional clients.